1. Help Center

 Base load months

 Usually, district heating is used for both heating the indoor climate and hot water.
-Under the Edit-tab you will find a section called Degree day data.
+Under the Edit-tab you will find a section called Calculations.
 There you can change the settings the control which months of the year weather normalization is applied.
 You can make the system ignore the month of July or June / August when normalizing.
 You can also pick a calculation type.
 Do you prefer percentages, base load months or do you have no preference?

 There are two ways to tell the system how much district heating is used to heat water: